-At the end of our potentially alarming post on Wednesday, we promised to give you some ideas for avoiding the clutches of distraction in the Age of Distraction.
-Here are some thoughts that may help you get started imagining ways to take the breaks you need to enjoy all aspects of your life fully and without interruption.
+Here are some thoughts that may help you imagine ways to take the digital breaks you need to enjoy all aspects of your life fully and without interruption.

-First of all, it’s important to mention that the following strategies for combating chronic distraction are untenable without the determination to step away from the internet entirely for the time that you’ve decided to commit.
-In short, none of the activities below are possible without completely relinquishing your grip on the cyber world for some time.
+It’s important to mention that the following strategies for combating chronic distraction are untenable without the determination to step away from the internet entirely for the time that you’ve decided to commit.
+In short, none of the activities below are possible without completely relinquishing your grip on the digital world for some time.

-- Go on a walk, meditate, or find a way that works for you to take yourself into a quieter head-space (we recommend at least 15 minutes per day).
-Use this time to clear your mind and you’ll be surprised at how a brief foray into tranquility can carry peace and clarity into all parts in your life.
-According to a study run by researchers at UC Santa Barbara, “mindfulness improves reading ability, working memory, and task-focus.”
-See the research here.
+- Go on a walk, meditate, or find a way that works for you to take yourself into a quieter head-space.
+Use this time to clear your mind and you’ll be surprised at how a brief foray into tranquility can carry peace and clarity into all parts of your life.

 Whatever you do, try to find some peace.
-Finding balance and developing your attunement to the world around you can allow you to bring harmony into many areas in your life.
-Your mind, your body, and your partner will very likely thank you for it.
+Finding balance and developing your attunement to the world can allow you to experience harmony.